Updated on January 30, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 You may also experience a decreased level of consciousness.

-This condition is common in adolescents and children.
+An abdominal migraine is a common condition in adolescents and children.
 It also often serves as a sign that they’ll start developing migraines.
 These headaches involve repeated bouts of severe nausea and vomiting.
-Abdominal pain, near your midline or navel, may accompany your nausea.
+While experiencing an abdominal migraine, you may also feel pain near your midline or navel.

-Because abdominal migraines don’t create a headache and aren’t a leading cause of stomach pain, they’re difficult to treat.
-To diagnose these migraines, many physicians look at your family history, as more than 70 percent of patients with migraines have a family history of them.
+Because abdominal migraines don’t create a headache and aren’t a leading cause of stomach pain, they’re difficult to diagnose.
+To diagnose these migraines, many physicians look at your family history, as about 90 percent of patients with migraines have a family history of them.

 Along with the cramps and mood swings you experience during your period, you may also have menstrual migraines.
 However, fewer than 20 percent of women get migraines during their menstrual cycle.
 They may experience headaches at other times during the month, but it’s around their period that their migraines worsen due to hormone fluctuations.